-As with most breakout strategies for Forex, the key principle of the New York Open breakout strategy is to capture any strong early moves at the start of the trading session.
+As with most breakout strategies for Forex, the key principle behind the New York Open breakout strategy is to capture any strong early moves occurring at the start of the trading session.

 Trading at this time aims to capture volatility at the opening of the market.
 In this instance it looks to capitalise on the swell in volume as US traders enter the market at the start of the trading day.

 The opening of the US financial markets brings with it the volatility.
 This increase the potential for breakouts in price which can be used to capture profits.
 In fact any market open session can provide fertile hunting ground for those looking to put together a simple Forex system to capture breakouts.